 Carlos returned to Costa Rica and now works as an architect, but Stehlik's love of teaching has never waned.

 - (Editor's Note: Have a favorite Mark Stehlik story?
-Email The Link or write to The Link Magazine, Office of the Dean, School of Computer Science, Carnegie Mellon University, Pittsburgh, PA 15213 USA.)
+Email thelink [atsymb] cs ~replace-with-a-dot~ cmu ~replace-with-a-dot~ edu (The Link) or write to The Link Magazine, Office of the Dean, School of Computer Science, Carnegie Mellon University, Pittsburgh, PA 15213 USA.)

 But after 30 years of working in computer science education at CMU's Pittsburgh campus, Stehlik is making a major change--he's gone to CMU's Doha, Qatar campus, where he has begun a five-year appointment as associate dean of education.